IntroductionBack to Top

 InstallationBack to Top

-I selected the 12 string as my test guitar thinking that if the new pickup could address the cacophony occurring within the soundbox (aka "lush overtones") that tend to overwhelm most pickups, it could handle anything.
+I selected a 12 string as my test guitar for my first installation, thinking that if the new pickup could address the cacophony occurring within the soundbox (aka "lush overtones") that tend to overwhelm most pickups, it could handle anything.

 1976 Guild F-512